 When Would I Need a Dental Crown?

-• To protect a tooth after a root canal, or when a tooth is already partially broken.
+- Protect a tooth after a root canal or when a tooth is partially broken.

-• To cover a dental implant.
-To find out more about dental implants and why they are important, click here.
+- To cover a dental implant.
+Click here to learn more about dental implants and why they are essential.

-Dental crowns are created from porcelain using digital technology that allows them to match existing teeth in both color and shape.
-This material is both durable and stain-resistant, allowing you the freedom to return to any natural eating habits that you may have abandoned due to pain when chewing.
+Dental crowns are created from porcelain using digital technology that allows them to match teeth in color and shape.
+This material is durable and stain-resistant, allowing you the freedom to return to any natural eating habits you may have abandoned due to pain when chewing.
 It also removes the worry that you will inadvertently break off that weak tooth.

-During the process, digital scans and physical molds are used to design the crown itself so that it fits precisely over the existing tooth with minimal preparation (grinding/shaving) and blends smoothly with the neighboring teeth.
+Digital scans and physical molds are used to design the crown to fit precisely over the existing tooth with minimal preparation (grinding/shaving) and blend smoothly with the neighboring teeth.
 It is then tested for fit and color to ensure it looks completely natural.
 Once it’s perfect, the crown is bonded directly to the underlying tooth.

 Teeth Whitening

 Why do people whiten their teeth?
-Years ago, this type of treatment wasn’t available and we all made do, right?
+Years ago, this treatment wasn’t available, and we all made do, right?
 It’s true, we did.
-But there are many health issues that can do some serious damage to our enamel and our overall dental health, leaving sufferers to cope with unnecessary embarrassment or discomfort.
-No one should have to worry about smiling because a health issue has discolored their teeth.
+However, many health issues can do some severe damage to our enamel and our overall dental health, leaving sufferers to cope with unnecessary embarrassment or discomfort.
+No one should worry about smiling because a health issue has discolored their teeth.
 Where is the fun in that?

-Sometimes the discoloration is caused by more common issues, like aging or damaged teeth, or even from a buildup of food stains.
-As shallow as it may seem, having a nice, bright smile is important, especially if your career puts you into the public eye.
+Sometimes, the discoloration is caused by more common issues, like aging or damaged teeth or even from a buildup of food stains.
+As shallow as it may seem, having a nice, bright smile is essential, especially if your career puts you in the public eye.

-So, dentists began searching for ways to solve the problem. (actually, that’s a bit misleading- there is actually archeological proof that people have been finding ways to whiten their teeth since the time of the pharaohs!
+So, dentists began searching for ways to solve the problem. (actually, that’s a bit misleading- there is archeological proof that people have been finding ways to whiten their teeth since the pharaohs!
 However, I have no idea how successful they were.)

 When to Use Teeth Whitening

 In many cases, the simplest method of brightening a discolored smile is by having your teeth professionally bleached using a hydrogen peroxide whitening gel.
-The process has improved greatly in recent years, making it quick and painless, and providing excellent results.
+The process has improved dramatically in recent years, making it quick and painless and providing excellent results.

-If you’re a little leery about the process, here is an article by the American Dental Association that will help explain your options, as well as the process.
+If you’re a little leery about the process, here is an article by the American Dental Association that will help explain your options and the process.
 As with any procedure, the process has pros and cons.
 For example, there is the possibility that extensive or continued whitening can lead to tooth sensitivity.
-And, if you continue to drink that red wine every day, your teeth simply won’t stay white.
+And, if you continue to drink that red wine daily, your teeth won’t stay white.

 Whitening at Meza Dental

 There are many different ways to whiten your teeth.
-At Meza Dental we prefer to use the chairside light whitening system.
-First, your teeth are coated in a whitening solution that includes hydrogen peroxide.
-It is then subjected to an LED light which helps the peroxide break down faster and speeds up the whitening process.
+We prefer the chairside light whitening system at Meza Dental Care.
+First, your teeth are coated in a whitening solution with hydrogen peroxide.
+It is then subjected to an LED light, which helps the peroxide break down faster and speeds up the whitening process.

 However, there are cases in which discolored teeth are resistant to the usual whitening process.
 In this case, many patients turn to veneers to cover up the problem.
-As I mentioned earlier, modern, high-quality veneers can cover up a laundry list of cosmetic issues.
+As I mentioned, modern, high-quality veneers can cover a laundry list of cosmetic issues.

 The Bottom Line on Cosmetic Dentistry

 Regardless of the issues that may have you considering cosmetic dentistry, it’s nice to have options.
 Our smile is often the first thing people notice about us.
-It lets people know how we feel, it comforts people when they are down, and it sends love to those we care about.
+It lets people know how we feel, comforts people when they are down and sends love to those we care about.

-Our smile is a window into our personality, and when we aren’t confident about our smile, it can really slow us down.
+Our smile is a window into our personality, and when we aren’t confident about our smile, it can slow us down.
 Here at Meza Dental, we believe no one should be ashamed to smile, and we work hard in cosmetic dentistry to help people restore or reinvent their smiles so that they can let them shine.
 Advancements in cosmetic dentistry now allow us to design your smile in ways never before possible.
-(Look for a post about this in the near future!)
+(Look for a post about this shortly!)

-Just drop us a line at https://www.mezadentalcare.com/, where you can sign up for a free consultation.
+Drop us at https://www.mezadentalcare.com/, where you can sign up for a free consultation.
 Or call us toll-free from the US and Canada at 1-(877)-337-6392.
-Our friendly, English-speaking staff are ready and willing to answer any questions that you might have.
+Our friendly, English-speaking staff are ready and willing to answer any questions.